getodk/docs/odkx-src/xlsx-converter-using.rst

 Creating a Custom Initial Worksheet
 --------------------------------------

-When ODK Survey opens, it displays a list of the different forms available on the device.
+When ODK-X Survey opens, it displays a list of the different forms available on the device.
 After the user has selected which type of form to work on, Survey launches the initial worksheet for that particular survey.
 So far the initial worksheet has not been discussed and if one is not explicitly included in the XLSX file, survey uses this default initial worksheet:

 .. list-table:: Custom Initial Worksheet Example
   :header-rows: 1